andgan/sexual_orientation_GWAS/README.md

-# Reproduce all the main figures in the paper on the genetic basis of sexual orientation
+# Reproduce all the main figures in the paper: "Large-scale genome-wide association study reveals insights into the genetic architecture, biology, and evolution of non-heterosexual behaviour"

 Available here: